Subscribe to updates

 Finally, the Invest in Our People and Culture

-section notes that the People, Culture & Inclusion Committee received a progress report on the EDI Strategy, highlighting considerable progress and a decrease in EDI risk levels.
+section noted that the People, Culture & Inclusion Committee had received the full EDI Strategy Progress report, highlighting considerable progress and a decrease in EDI risk levels.

 Sub-Committees

-The Board will receive the draft public minutes and non-public summaries from recent meetings of its sub-committees.
-These include the Finance and Risk Committee, which met on 8 December 2025, and the People, Culture & Inclusion Committee, which held an inquorate meeting on 10 December 2025.
+The Board was also scheduled to receive draft public minutes and non-public summaries from recent meetings of its sub-committees: the Finance and Risk Committee (held on 8 December 2025) and the People, Culture & Inclusion Committee (held on 10 December 2025).

 Previous Board Minutes

-The public minutes and non-public summaries of the Board's previous meetings held on 22 October 2025 and 24 November 2025 are also scheduled for noting.
+The Board was to receive the public minutes and non-public summaries of its previous meetings held on 22 October 2025 and 24 November 2025.

 Attendees